openbsd/src/distrib/macppc/ramdisk/install.md

 }

 md_congrats() {
+	cat <<__EOT

+INSTALL.$ARCH describes how to configure Open Firmware to boot OpenBSD.
+The command to boot OpenBSD will be something like 'boot hd:,ofwboot /bsd'.
+__EOT
 	if [[ $PARTTABLE == HFS ]]; then
 		cat <<__EOT

-To boot OpenBSD, the 'ofwboot' program must be present in the first HFS partition of $ROOTDISK.
-If it is not currently present you must boot MacOS and use MacOS tools to copy it from the OpenBSD install media.
-Then reboot the machine.
+NOTE: You must use MacOS to copy 'ofwboot' from the OpenBSD install media to the first HFS partition of $ROOTDISK.
 __EOT
 	fi

-	cat <<__EOT

-Once the machine has rebooted use Open Firmware to boot into OpenBSD, as described in the INSTALL.$ARCH document.
-The command to boot OpenBSD will be something like 'boot hd:,ofwboot /bsd'.

-__EOT
 }

 md_consoleinfo() {